Mexico’s More Humane Daily Schedule

 A cell phone alarm goes off.
 It swipes at it blindly, knocking the glass of water over on the bedside table.
 Still flailing, it sweeps the phone off the table, which falls into pieces when it hits the floor.
 Moaning, it rises, takes one last blank look at the bed continues its march toward the light, doing the stiff-legged somnolent shuffle that all zombies do until it finally reaches a coffee maker.
 Not quite agile enough to center the pot, water hisses ominously on the heating element.

-Ignoring it, it turns and lurches toward the bathroom, almost misses the toilet seat, and with the dexterity characteristic of the living dead, unwinds half a roll of toilet paper on to the floor.
+Ignoring the sound, it turns and lurches toward the bathroom, almost misses the toilet seat, and with the dexterity characteristic of the living dead, unwinds half a roll of toilet paper on to the floor.
 Grasping the towel rod, it launches itself into the shower in a last feeble attempt to save itself.

 The inhuman American work day schedule